Museum of Contemporary Art Chicago: Recurring programs

 After a 10-year run, the exhibition series UBS 12x12: New Artists/New Work is moving from the second floor to the third floor, into a larger gallery space and will change its name to Chicago Works.
 The exhibition series will still feature Chicago-area artists.
 Rather than each artist being displayed for one month, each exhibition in the series will now be displayed for three months.

 Starting in 2002, the MCA began commissioning artists and architects to design and construct public art for the front plaza.
 The goal of the program is to link the museum to its neighboring community by extending its programmatic, educational, and outreach functions.
 While artists have been exhibited intermittently on the MCA plaza since 2002, the summer 2011 plaza exhibit showcasing four works by Miami-based sculptor Mark Handforth marks a revitalization of the plaza project.

 From October through May, the MCA hosts monthly Family Days, which feature artistic activities for all ages.
 Each summer, the museum hosts Tuesdays on the Terrace, a jazz performance series, and a Farmers Market on the MCA plaza on Tuesdays from June through October.
-Year round, the MCA offers a Tuesday evening series, In Progress, that explores the creative process, in addition to a Friday evening series led by local artists in the museum's public engagement space, the Commons.